slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-1/packetizer_raw_output.md

 - (E1) The excerpt indicates that the /60 example implies only 15 usable /64 prefixes, although standard arithmetic would allow 16, leaving ambiguity regarding an unstated reserved prefix.

+**Severity:** Low
+  *Basis:* The issue represents a non‑normative background text ambiguity that does not cause interoperability failure but may confuse a careful reader.

+**Confidence:** Medium
 ---

 ## Report 2: 9762-1-2